m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 * Indirect Index (`INDR`/`TIND`)

-To allow for changes in the data location, we use a two layered indexing method.
+To allow for changes in the data location, we use a two layered indexing mechanism.
 Each row is assigned an identifier (OID).
 That identifier is incremented starting at 1.
 Knowing the number of pointers per page and the current number of levels (the `TIND` includes that level), we can immediately calculate where the pointer is located and load the exact